A cherished memory,

 Yet your presence is beautiful,

 She made His Life so beautiful,

 It was as if heaven came to earth.

 You can simply call her l life.

-Note:- The poem is written in response to the tile challenge .
+Note:- The poem is written in response to the tile challenge.
 The poet looks for pleasant memories and finds that they are in dearth.
-Regrets the fact and blames it on eve.
+Regrets the fact and blames it on the eve.
 Who ate the fruit and also gave it to man.
-For he considers that it is because of the fruit ,we ate in heaven, that our mind only records, just bad things.
-Yet then the poet considers that it is woman who has made life as good as heaven itself for man.
+For he considers that it is because of the fruit, we ate in heaven, that our mind only records, just bad things.
+Yet then the poet considers that it is women who have made life as good as heaven itself for men.
 Truly they deserve our praise.